Feather-light crepes, loaded American stacks and traditional galettes – we can’t get enough of the city’s pancakes.

 How do you like your pancakes?
 From French crêpes smothered in Nutella to American-style pancakes doused in syrup and galettes stuffed with smoked salmon, you can get them every which way in Leeds.
 So whether you want ‘em savoury or sweet, French or American, you’ll have your pick of places to tuck into a plate of pancakes in Leeds.

 Le Chalet serve their pancakes all day long, so whether you’re in for breakfast, lunch or dinner, you can always treat yourself.
-Keep it traditional with French cider or get creative with caramel, Nutella and syrup.
+Keep it traditional with lemon & sugar or get creative with caramel, Nutella and white chocolate.
 If you don’t have a sweet tooth, their galettes come stuffed with fillings like chicken and smoked salmon.

 Le Chalet, 31-32 Park Row, Leeds, West Yorkshire, LS1 5JD.